Plumas-Eureka State Park

 Plumas-Eureka State Park was established in 1959 to provide visitors with a glimpse into a facinating period of California gold rush history, as well as opportuities for quiet recreation in a beautiful high Sierra mountain setting.

-During the summer, visitors to the Park can visit the museum, explore the mining complex site and buildings, and learn about the area's gold rush history through docent-led demonstrations, along with enjoying camping, fishing, nature study and hiking within the Park.
+Visitors to the Park can visit the museum, explore the mining complex site and buildings, and learn about the area's gold rush history.

 PESPA was established in 1977 to support the interpretive and educational programs at Plumas-Eureka State Park.